Programs and Services

 Gifted and Talented

 We test qualifying students for our gifted and talented program in the second, fourth, and sixth grades.
 In order to receive services (including advanced placement, accelerated curriculum goals, and independent study), a student must score a 115 or higher on the Otis Lennon School Ability Test (OLSAT).
 Once we identify a student, parents will receive notification asking to authorize service for them.
-For more information, contact Candi Trent.
+For more information, contact Melissa Harcrow.

 Title VII: Indian Programs